MISTAKING SPIT

 But decades ago, Muslims insisted that the Red Crescent be accepted in countries that chose to use it.
 Red Cross members eventually agreed.

-If the Red Crescent is acceptable to the
+If the Red Crescent is acceptable to the Red Cross, why not

-Red Cross, why not the Star of David?
-Israelis have asked the question
+the Star of David?
+Israelis have asked the question since 1948.
+They have been

-they prefer using the Star for their Magen David Adom relief operations in
+refused membership because they prefer using the Star for their Magen David Adom relief operations in

 But miracles are possible.
 Earlier this month, Red Cross members made a grand, although belated, compromise.
 They approved a proposal to change their symbol.
 Relief workers and vehicles would have a new emblem, a diamond-shaped red "crystal" on a white background.